Categories: bridging loans | guides | bridging loan guides

 Gives you access to significant funds

-Refurbishment bridging loans can provide access to significant amounts of funds, making it possible to carry out extensive renovation work on a property.
-This can be especially beneficial to property developers or investors who are looking to quickly increase the value of a property to make a profit.
+Refurbishment bridging loans can provide access to significant borrowing, making it possible to carry out extensive renovation work on a property.
+This can be especially beneficial to property developers or investors who are looking to quickly increase the value of a property to make a profit (known as flipping property).

 These loans can cover the cost of materials, labour, and any other expenses associated with the refurbishment or renovation project.
 The funds you can access will depend on the lender, the value of the property, and the estimated cost of the renovation work.